Soil stripping

 I applied my wax but it turned to dust: flour?

 Probably if the quality of the product is not at stake, that your rinsing phase was not correctly carried out.
-In this case the residue of decant impregnated in the soil comes out and attacks the emulsion.
+In this case the residue of decanter impregnated in the soil comes out and attacks the emulsion.

 What color disc should I use to strip my floor?